Profile: The Ukrainian-born “Kremlin consigliere” with Putin’s ear

 With his western education and experience working for Wall Street banks, Dmitriev is intuitively pro-markets rather than in favour of the heavy hand of the state.

 He was one of the first Russian tycoons to personally speak up in 2019 in defence of Michael Calvey, the detained founder and head of the Baring Vostok Capital.
-Dmitriev and Calvey, an American with the best track record for buyouts ever in Russia, would have competed for years for the same deals.
+Dmitriev and Calvey, an American with the best track record for buyouts ever in Russia, would have competed in the same deal pool for years.

 Dmitriev appealed to Moscow City Court, Moscow’s Basmanny district court, and the Russian Investigative Committee, requesting to put detained Michael Calvey and other Baring Vostok employees to house arrest.
 Later a court in Moscow released Calvey from pretrial detention and put him under house arrest instead.